-In an article with the Columbus Ledger-Enquirer, and on his blog as an Auburn beat writer, Joel Erickson explored the issue.
+In an article with the Columbus Ledger-Enquirer, and on his blog as an Auburn beat r, Joel Erickson explored the issue.

 Ten SEC teams — Auburn, Georgia, Arkansas, Florida, Vanderbilt, Mississippi State, Ole Miss, South Carolina, Kentucky and new conference member Missouri — all voted in support of upholding the ability of schools to grant multiyear scholarships.